 - I would be learning a new business and a new skill and trade.

 - Learning this new skill and trade becomes another source of content for my bike ride and becomes part of Mexican story and experience for this part of my bike ride.

 - A potential source of income during my bike ride.

 - I can take this business and manufacture and sell jewellery anywhere in the world.

 - A potential source of full time income that would allow me to live in Belize after this bike ride is over.
 At this point I have no reason to believe that I will be able to afford live in Belize after this bike ride.

-- I could potentially connect jewellery to how I am going to raise money for tree planting.
+- I could potentially connect jewelry to how I am going to raise money for tree planting.
 My source of cash flow.

 - An easy low entry form of self employment that allows me to never have to work for anyone ever again if all else fails.

-- I can feed my addiction of watching tv will I make or preform the more boring aspects of jewellery manufacture.
+- I can feed my addiction of watching tv will I make or preform the more boring aspects of jewelry manufacture.

 - It’s not the end of the world if I don’t purse this afterwards.